A Life Centered Around Food Is Leading To Obsession

 - Making sure everyone drinks enough water

-- Asking myself if I am bored or actually hungry.
+- Asking myself if I am bored or actually hungry

 I’m no exception.

 I get why little kids eat the same thing everyday and are okay not having a ton of variety.
 They are still in the stage of life where food is sustenance and nothing else.
-They eat because they are hungry and for no other reason.
-It is only when they get exposed to new things that food becomes more than fuel.
-It is curious to me how my youngest can leave almost an entire plate of food because he wants to play.

 For him, there are more important things to take care of than eating.
 He doesn’t even think about eating after dinner unless he is truly hungry.
 99% of the time, he is satisfied with what he ate and is good till breakfast or even longer.
-His body tells him when he needs to eat, not his brain.

 The problem occurs when other people (like me, guilty as charged) give him snacks as a way to cure boredom while at a sibling’s sports game instead of letting him be bored.
-I do this with all the kids.
-They are not hungry.
-It’s more about keeping them entertained with food so they will be quiet.

 Time for another change, kiddos!
 Mom is really waking up here!